likaSKH/web-shop/README.md

    - Edit Balance
    - View customers orders
    - Create new customer
-### Admin Panel - Customer
-- Orders
-- Listing of orders
-    - With ability to filter Canceled Orders
-    - Cancel Order
 ### WebShop Front
 - Listing of Products
 - Ability to filter products by categories